rarquiza/MachineLearningProject/README.md

 ## Conclusion

-It is clear that Random Forest model is well-suited and the most accurate model to predict how well particpants perform exercises on the scale A to E (A being the most correct) from accelerometers gathered by HAR group.
-Its only downside as mentioned previously is intepretability.
+It is clear from the results that Random Forest model is well-suited and the most accurate model without overfitting to predict how well particpants perform exercises on the scale A to E (A being the most correct) from accelerometers gathered by HAR group.
+Its only downside as mentioned previously is intepretability and a little bit longer run-time.